 Construction of the faculty and staff housing units is underway, and the units are slated for occupancy in 2025.
 Phase 1 construction work began in late July 2023, with the installation of erosion control fences and the removal of trees.

 Vertical construction is underway for the multistory buildings that will house App State faculty/staff.
-Additionally, interior mechanical, electrical and plumbing work is ongoing in the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
+Additionally, internal piping, wiring and HVAC work continues for the building that will serve as a control center for the district’s zero-carbon energy system — currently referred to as the District Energy System (DES) Building.
+Workers are also installing the building’s external viewing window, as well as two new wind turbines that are part of the district’s zero-carbon energy system.
+App State will soon begin construction of the Innovation District’s STEM Academic Building.

 In January 2023, App State received the University of North Carolina Board of Governors’ approval to enter into a ground lease with nonprofit corporation Beyond Owners Group, which is developing the multifamily, multistory residential units through it partner firms.